|Top Secret| Only use this if you want to find success in Facebook Groups…

 Facebook Groups Need Content to Survive

-First, you’ve picked out the perfect catchy name for your Facebook Group and its time to launch you group on Facebook.
+First, you’ve picked out the perfect catchy name for your Facebook Group and it’s time to launch your group on Facebook.

 Second, you need something for people to look at when they land on your Facebook Group Page.

 After all, no one will sign up or visit if there is nothing to see.
 Put up a few dozen posts relative to your group before you start inviting people to join.

 The posts can be inspirational, or fun, or fancy, or expensive.
 The idea is to set the trend for all others to follow.
 You will be setting the theme at this point, so think it through.

 Third, you need a group of people on Facebook that you can interact with and keep engaged with the least amount of time investment.

 This means we need to have other people helping us to create focused content.